Never forget the HARD road traveled to NV homeschool freedom!

 Having attended NPRI events in Reno and Las Vegas in November/December 2014, Barbara Dragon and Elissa Wahl spoke at these events against government funding of homeschooling due to the burdensome “strings” that would be attached with tax-payer funding.
 In January, 2015 prior to the start of the Legislative Session NHN posted the following position statement, Alternative Education Funding Programs.

-SB 302 – (Hammond – R) The Educational Savings Account (ESA) bill made a surprise appearance on April 3rd.
-The bill was scheduled for hearing just before the deadline for bills to be heard in committee (if not heard they die).
-It was a “surprise” because the original bill was nearly totally rewritten by the sponsor of the bill, Senator Hammond, just prior to the meeting.
+- SB 302 – (Hammond – R) The Educational Savings Account (ESA) bill made a surprise appearance on Friday, April 3rd (Good Friday!).
+The bill was scheduled for hearing on the of the deadline for bills to be heard in their first committee (if not heard they die).
+It was a “surprise” because the original bill was nearly totally rewritten by the sponsor of the bill, Senator Hammond, and national “school choice” advocates, The Friedman Foundation (now Ed Choice) just prior to the meeting.

-NHN Officers had gone on record with Senator Hammond requesting that he protect HOMESCHOOL FREEDOM.
-However, although NHN Officers had been in constant contact with Senator Hammond on other bills, he never informed us of his intent to use the homeschool law as a “vehicle” for students to receive tax-payer money from the state and the “controls” that go with it.
+- NHN Officers had gone on record with Senator Hammond requesting that he protect HOMESCHOOL FREEDOM.
+However, although NHN Officers had been in constant contact with Senator Hammond on other bills, he never informed us of the intent to use the homeschool law as a “vehicle” for students to receive tax-payer funding from the state and the “controls” that go with it.
 Thankfully, Elissa Wahl was in attendance the day of the hearing and “opposed” the bill as written.

-NHN was able to work with Senator Hammond and submitted an amendment to protect those parents who DO NOT wish to receive money from the state.
+- NHN was able to work with Senator Hammond and by Monday, April 6th we submitted an amendment to protect those parents who DO NOT wish to receive money from the state.
+Further, the bill was amended to clearly state that a “homeschooled child” not an “opt-in child” who receives funding through the ESA program.
 Details of what happened can be found here, Homeschooling vs ESA Grant.
-Thankfully, in the end “homeschool freedom” was protected and kept separate from “government funded school choice” but as always, that freedom came with a lot of blood, sweat, and tears.
+In the end “homeschool freedom” was protected and kept separate from “government funded school choice” but as always, that freedom came with a lot of blood, sweat, and tears.

 Click here for continuing updates on ESA program.
 For more information on the impact of ESAs on homeschooling follow our blog; ESAs: Public-funded ED Choice vs. Self-funded Education Liberty